-The Out of Home industry has united to take an active role in limiting children's exposure to occasional food and drink products and in influencing healthier lifestyle choices through educational OOH campaigns.
+The OOH industry has united to take an active role in limiting children's exposure to occasional food and drink products and in influencing healthier lifestyle choices through educational campaigns.

 In 2020, the OMA introduced a ground-breaking National Health and Wellbeing Policy (NHWP).
 This policy prohibits the display of advertisements for occasional food and drink products within a 150-metre sightline of Australian primary and secondary schools.